Experimental investigation relating free-surface features to sub-surface turbulence: Results

-Although the horizontal divergence field $\beta_s(x,y,t)$ at the surface differs greatly from the horizontal divergence $\beta(x,y,z_c,t)$ when compared point to point, the time series of $\MSbetas(t)$ and $\MSbeta(t,z_c)$ have clear similarities once averaged over the plane.
-To quantify this observation we calculate the normalized correlation between \(\MSbetas(t)\) and \(\MSbeta(t,z)\) at various depths, defined as
+We begin by shedding light on the relation between the surface divergence $\beta_s(x,y,t)$ and the horizontal divergence $\beta(x,y,z,t)$ below the surface.
+The two differ greatly when compared point-to-point, as discussed in connection with figure \ref{fig:surf_hordiv_sidebyside}, yet their spatial averages $\MSbetas(t)$ and $\MSbeta(z,t)$ have similar behaviour as figure \ref{fig:timeseries-struct-hor-div} shows.
+To quantify this observation, we calculate the normalized correlation between \(\MSbetas(t)\) and \(\MSbeta(z,t)\) at various depths, defined as